-- Et Tu, Luna?: Princess Celestia had this realization in the backstory when her sister, Luna, becomes Nightmare Moon.
+- Et Tu, Brute?: Princess Celestia had this realization in the backstory when her sister, Luna, becomes Nightmare Moon.

 ... and that's the story of my entire life.
 Well, up until today.
 Do you want to hear about today?

-- Whilst Twilight is dictating her letter to Princess Celestia and the "camera" is following her, the huge hourglass in the Canterlot library passes in front of a unicorn head statue, causing it to distort to the profile of Nightmare Moon.
+- Whilst Twilight is dictating her letter to Princess Celestia and the "camera" is following her, around the 4:50 mark, the huge hourglass in the Canterlot library passes in front of a unicorn head statue, causing it to distort to the profile of Nightmare Moon.